 Today we are going to talk about a powerful principle for rebuilding trust that I find very helpful for my clients.

-Here's the principle: Trust is built by being consistent in attitude and action over time.
+Here's the principle: Trust is built by being consistent in attitude, action, and words over time.

 This simple but powerful truth is worth repeating again, and I want to encourage you to write this one down and reflect on it deeply!
-Trust is built by consistent attitude and action over time.
+Trust is built by consistent attitude, action, and words over time.

 The formula for building trust